AlexsLemonade/OpenPBTA-analysis/README.md

 #### Adding summary analyses to run-for-subtyping.sh

-For an analysis to be run for subyping, it must use pbta-histologies-base.tsv and shouldn't depend on `molecular_subtype` or `integrated_diagnosis` column annotation to generate files which are inputs for molecular-subtyping-* modules.
+For an analysis to be run for subyping, it must use `pbta-histologies-base.tsv` as input and shouldn't depend on `molecular_subtype` or `integrated_diagnosis` columns for molecular-subtyping-* modules.
 Please set BASE_SUBTYPING=1 as a condition to run code with `pbta-histologies-base.tsv`.

 Here is an example